Memoirs of Lady Hyegyŏng: Content

-The first person Lady Hyegyong saw Sado kill was a eunuch whom he beheaded.
-Sado brought the head to show his wife and her ladies-in-waiting.
-After this, she claimed, his behaviour escalated.
-Though she did not give any numbers of how many Sado killed or raped, she claimed it was so many that she could not remember.
-While she said he was not violent to her, Lady Hyegyong noted he would beat any women who resisted his sexual overtures and that he "tore their flesh" until they gave in.
-Despite the intensity of Sado's violence, Lady Hyegyong only reported one incident in which he harmed her- by throwing a go board at her head, damaging her eye.
-She stated that "the situation was so difficult that [she] was in constant danger, to the point of not knowing when [her] life would end".
+The first person Lady Hyegyŏng saw Sado kill was a eunuch whom he beheaded.
+Sado brought the head to show his wife and her palace ladies.
+After this, she declared, his behavior escalated.
+Though she did not give any numbers of how many Sado killed or raped, she noted it was so many that she could not remember.
+While she claimed Sado didn't treat her in the same way, Lady Hyegyŏng stated he would beat any woman who resisted his sexual overtures and that he "tore their flesh" until they gave in.
+Despite the intensity of Sado's violence, Lady Hyegyŏng only reported one incident in which he physically harmed her — by throwing a go board at her head, damaging her eye.
+She wrote that "the situation was so difficult that [she] was in constant danger, to the point of not knowing when [her] life would end".
 At the height of his violence, bodies and injured people had to be carried from the palace every day.
-As a crown princess, Lady Hyegyong's duties included replacing those injured and killed by Sado as well as compensating for the aftermath of his violence.
+As crown princess, Lady Hyegyŏng's duties included replacing those injured or killed by Sado as well as compensating for the aftermath of his violence.

-In one instance, after Sado left the royal palace without approval, Lady Hyegyong, along with some of Sado's principal eunuchs, created an elaborate ruse to hide Sado's absence.
-Thus, the chief eunuch pretended to be ill while locked up in Sado's chambers.
-There he was served by the rest of his servants as if he was actually the crown prince.
-Lady Hyegyong described Sado's absence as a "welcomed respite".
+In one instance, after Sado left the palace without approval, Lady Hyegyŏng, along with some of Sado's attendants, created an elaborate ruse to hide Sado's absence.
+Thus, the chief eunuch pretended to be Sado and claimed illness, locking himself in Sado's chambers.
+There he was served by the rest of the attendants as if he were the actual crown prince.
+Lady Hyegyŏng described Sado's absence as a "welcomed respite".

 As Sado grew older, his fear and anger spread to other parts of his life.
-Although Lady Hyegyong was unaware of it, courtroom scripts of King Yeongjo and Crown Prince Sado's interactions revealed Yeongjo scolding Sado that "thunder on the previous night was a warning that [Sado] should develop moral virtue".
-Lady Hyegyong described Sado becoming so afraid of thunder that he would lie on the ground until the storm was over.
+Although Lady Hyegyŏng was unaware of it, court records of King Yeongjo and Crown Prince Sado's interactions reveal Yeongjo scolding Sado that "the thunder on the previous night was a warning that [Sado] should develop moral virtue".
+Lady Hyegyŏng records Sado becoming so afraid of thunder that he would lie on the ground until the storm was over.
 She claimed Sado's fear grew so intense he became too afraid even to look at the character for thunder.
-Sado also developed a phobia of clothing that required him to burn clothing as part of a ritual.

-Sado's obsessions as to clothing lengthened the time he required to dress.
-He used large amounts of clothing, so much so that his stipend as a crown prince could not cover the expenses.
-Lady Hyegyong in consequence reported being forced to borrow from her father for money to buy clothes as well as having to spend much of her own time making new clothes.
+Furthermore, Sado developed a phobia of clothing that required him to burn them as part of a ritual.
+His obsessions lengthened the time he required to dress.
+He also used large amounts of clothing, so much so that his stipend as crown prince could not cover the expenses.
+Consequently, Lady Hyegyŏng reported being forced to borrow money from her father and having to spend much of her own time making new clothes.
 Sado's process for getting dressed was sometimes deadly.
-Lady Hyegyong claimed that if servants "made the slightest error" in helping him, "people were hurt, even killed".
-Even his favorite consort, a woman named Bingae who gave birth to several of his children, was beaten to death after Sado became irritated with her while he was trying to get dressed.
+Lady Hyegyŏng mentioned that if servants "made the slightest error" in helping him, "people were hurt, even killed".
+Even his favorite consort, a woman named Park Bing-ae who had given birth to two of his sons, was beaten to death after Sado became irritated with her while trying to get dressed.